angelosalatino/cso-classifier/README.md

 #### Sample Output (BM)

 As output the classifier returns a dictionary of dictionaries.
-For each classified paper (identified by their id), it returns a dictionary containing four components: (i) syntactic, (ii) semantic, (iii) union, (iv) enhanced, and (v) explanation.
+For each classified paper (identified by their id), it returns a dictionary containing five components: (i) syntactic, (ii) semantic, (iii) union, (iv) enhanced, and (v) explanation.
 Below you can find an example.
 The keys syntactic and semantic respectively contain the topics returned by the syntacic and semantic module.
 Union contains the unique topics found by the previous two modules.
-In ehancement you can find the relevant super-areas. *Please be aware that the results may change according to the version of Computer Science Ontology.*
+In ehancement you can find the relevant super-areas.
+In explanation, you can find all chunks of text that allowed the classifier to infer a given topic. *Please be aware that the results may change according to the version of Computer Science Ontology.*

 ```json
 {